bright/new-www/_posts/2018-09-07-dont-be-mockup-developer.md

 image: /images/dont-be-mockup-developer/workspace.jpg
 ---

 Many times as a mobile developer I had to work on apps without the API ready that was crucial for the feature I was implementing.
 Either the backend was developed by another team that was not entirely in sync with us or our backend team had no chance to implement those endpoints earlier.
-For this reason, I was not able to satisfy the Definition of Done ([here I'll add a link to my post in progress about DoD]) but it does not mean that I have implemented the UI only.
+For this reason, I was not able to satisfy the [Definition of Done](https://brightinventions.pl/blog/definition-of-done) but it does not mean that I have implemented the UI only.

 ![Workspace image](/images/dont-be-mockup-developer/workspace.jpg)